This is what I’m up against…

 2.)
 Transparency on clients & the opportunity.

-A surprisingly large number of agency & contingency recruiters claim to work with companies that have never made a hire through them… Saying “I work with clients like AirBnB (or whatever)” usually means that they remove your contact information from your resume, and cold-email it to the Internal Recruiter or Hiring Manager there (see sample email here - Another Example Why Tech Recruiting is Broken.).
+A surprisingly large number of agency & contingency recruiters claim to work with companies that have never made a hire through them… Saying “I work with clients like AirBnB (or whatever)” usually means that they remove your contact information from your resume, and cold-email it to the Internal Recruiter or Hiring Manager there (see sample email here - ).

 Likewise, a huge number of recruitment emails are unnecessarily vague on details about the company, the salary, the location, the team.
 It’s only after investing 30-minutes on a phone call that you learn that the “Senior iOS Engineer” position is actually a 6-month contract consulting for 3-person web design shop in Des Moines, Iowa…